Hands-On Workshop for Pulp and Paper Basics

 The registration fee is $1900.
 This registration fee includes tuition, materials, refreshment breaks, a certificate and one dinner each session.
 Lodging is not included in the registration fee.
 The number of students in the course will be limited in size (to 32) for maximum effectiveness and registrations will be accepted in the order they are received.
 The registration fee should be received no later than two weeks prior to the course starting date.
 Contact Mari Asanuma(919-272-0621 or email@example.com) for availability of space less than one week before the course.
 The registration fee cannot be refunded.
 Substitute participants can be sent, or the fee can be applied to a course on a later date.
 Registrations can be done by online credit card payment or by check.
 The online registration will only accept registrations up to the maximum number of students allowed.
 To register by online credit card payment, please go to: http://store.FB-education.org/ To register and pay by check contact Mari Asanuma at 919-272-0621 or firstname.lastname@example.org for space availability and a registration form.

 Participants are responsible for their own hotel arrangements.
 Suites have been set aside at the Embassy Suites Raleigh/Crabtree Valley, 4700 Creedmoor Road, Raleigh, NC 27612, Phone: 919.881-0000.
 Lodging is not included in the registration fee.
 The hotel guarantees room availability up to two weeks before the course.
 Ask for the special NCSU Hands-on Workshop for Pulp and Paper suite rate of $116.
-Click here for an automated hotel reservation at the hotel.
 A breakfast and social hour are included with the suite.
 The suites have a bedroom, living room and kitchenette area.
 The hotel provides transportation from the airport, has an exercise room/indoor pool and is walking distance away from a major regional shopping mall.
+Click below for an automated hotel room reservation (Please note the three different course months):

 For answers to questions related to course content, please contact Dr. Richard Venditti 919.515-6185 or email@example.com.
 For questions related to registration and payment, please contact Mari Asanuma at 919-272-0621 or firstname.lastname@example.org.